dynatrace-perfclinics/dynatrace-getting-started/dashboards/adsb-iot-aircraft-monitoring/README.md

 3. Import the JSON files into your Dynatrace environment.
 4. Customize the dashboards as needed to suit your monitoring requirements.

+NB: Use the Notebook to see the query and results without setting up any hardware or configuration.
+Do not `run` the Notebook as you it will try to fetch fresh data which you may not have.

 For more details on setting up and using these dashboards, please refer to the blog post linked above.

 Feel free to contribute to this repository by adding more dashboards or suggesting improvements!